 Your Case Manager will visit you on this day to start planning for your return home.
 She will contact you regarding your needs and develop a safe discharge plan and arrange for any equipment you may need as well as arrange for home physical therapy (if your surgeon orders this).
+You will most likely be discharged home tomorrow!
 Be sure to ask any questions and address any concerns that you may have with the Case Manager.
 Use the space provided in your handbook to write down any questions so you don't forget to ask.